 What is Granulation Tissue?

-When a tube, catheter or jewerley is placed in a stoma, the body can get “stuck” in the proliferation phase of tissue building, attempting to heal around the foreign object.
-This results in excessive tissue growth.
+When a tube, catheter, or jewelry is inserted into a stoma, the body may become trapped in the proliferative phase of tissue formation, as it tries to heal around the foreign object.
+This can lead to excessive growth of tissue.